I7-Examples/When-in-Rome-2/docs/source.txt

 The scrap of wrapping paper is a papery thing on the platter.
 The knitted scarf is a wearable thing on the platter.
 The meatball is an edible thing on the platter.
 The meatball is stinky and fleshy.
 The carrot is an edible thing on the platter.
 The description of the carrot is "It looks almost distressingly healthy: if you were an alien, you wouldn't want any part of it."
 The description of the meatball is "Fetched from the shop down the road, which is more than Esther will do for you these days.
 It is spiced."
 The description of the scarf is "Unattractively tartan[if we have not examined the scarf].
 Esther has a variety of hideous accessories, gifts from her mother.
 'She doesn't want me dating,' was Esther's response, when you dared comment[end if]."
 The description of the wrapping paper is "Festive, with little snowflakes on the outside."

-When play begins: change the right hand status line to "[time of day]";
+When play begins:
+	now the right hand status line is "[time of day]";
-	remove the sack from play; remove the salami from play; change the time of day to 10:13 AM;
+	remove the sack from play; remove the salami from play; now the time of day is 10:13 AM;
 	move slide to the player; move ballpoint to player;
 	move sampler platter to the desk;
 	move the glue to the drawer; move the Guide to the drawer;